IDEP-network/Hal9001/README.md

 Hal9001 listens to Tendermints RPC over 26657 port and relays activity and important information over Discord notifying the `operator(s)` of the nodes current status.
 Hal is also able to listen to multiple nodes at the same time.
-Hal keeps his data in Redis and makes it readily available to the operator(s) via commands on Discord.
+Hal keeps his data in ServiceRedis and makes it readily available to the operator(s) via commands on Discord.

 <p align="right">(<a href="#top">back to top</a>)</p>